MarceauKa/entriestree.js/README.md

 This library is intended to work with recursive array of data in Javascript.

-⚠️ This library is under active development
+⚠️ This package is production ready but it's in early stage of its development.
+Performances are not monitored yet (but it's tested)!

 - [Installation](#installation)
 - [Guide](#guide)